jkuhno/ragis/README.md

 #### 5. Log Analytics Workspace ID

-# Todo
+1. **Sign in to the Azure Portal**:
+   - Go to [portal.azure.com](https://portal.azure.com) and log in with your credentials.

+2. **Navigate to Log Analytics Workspaces**:
+   - In the left-hand menu, select **"All services"**.
+   - In the search bar, type **"Log Analytics"** and select **"Log Analytics Workspaces"** from the results.

+3. **Select your Workspace**:
+   - From the list of workspaces, click on the **Log Analytics Workspace** you want to retrieve the ID for.

+4. **Get Workspace ID**:
+   - On the **Overview** page of your workspace, under **"Essentials"**, locate the **Workspace ID**.

-Make sure to keep all the secret credentials safe and secure, and regularly update them if needed to maintain continuous operation of the system.
+Make sure to keep all the secret credentials safe and secure and regularly update them if needed to maintain the continuous operation of the system.
+Consider storing secrets for example in Azure Key Vault, if the application is not run locally.

 </details>
 </blockquote>